bradbase/flyingkoala/README.md

 - [ ] Write more worked examples showcasing the various FlyingKoala defined functions (both RunPython and UDF)
 - [ ] Write a module for [scraping-ebay](https://github.com/cpatrickalves/scraping-ebay)
 - [ ] Write a module for an optimization problem using pyomo.
-- [] Set up a travis continuous integration service
+- [ ] Set up a travis continuous integration service
+- [ ] Improve the readthedocs to support versions of documentation properly
+- [-] Write a UDF which is a generic use case for Koala (eg; takes a variable number of term arguments) **Can't be done**